brandonkramer/vite/README.md

 }));
 ```

-You can find a project example here: https://github.com/wp-strap/wp-vite-starter
+You can find more info and a project example here: https://github.com/wp-strap/wp-vite-starter